redadoo/edoardo.vocaturo.basket-challenge/README.md

 # edoardo.vocaturo.basket-challenge

-Welcome to the **Basket Challenge** — a technical game development challenge focused on recreating the core gameplay loop of Miniclip's mobile game [*Basketball Stars*](https://www.miniclip.com/games/basketball-stars).
+Welcome to the **Basket Challenge** a two week technical game development challenge focused on recreating the core gameplay loop of Miniclip’s mobile game [*Basketball Stars*](https://www.miniclip.com/games/basketball-stars).

+This project is being built using **Unity 2021.3.4f1**

 ## Objective